 Unlike advance directives and the appointment of health care agents, Do Not Resuscitate (DNR) and Medical Orders for Life Sustaining Treatment (MOLST) are medical orders signed by physicians or other health care professionals after consultation with the patient.
 DNR orders direct that in the event the patient’s heart stops or she stops breathing, medical professionals may not take measures to resuscitate her.
 MOLSTs can involve instructions regarding a much wider range of medical procedures, including intubation, tube feeding, antibiotics, and so on.

 What About Combining Documents?

 Finally, getting to your question about whether your advance directive should be included in your appointment of a health care agent, experts disagree.
 They generally agree that it’s important to have both.
-Otherwise your agent is likely to simply use his judgment in making decisions for you, rather than trying to make the decision you would make if you were able to do so for yourself.
-The advantage of having a combined document is that your agent will definitely have your wishes and it will be apparent to others if he obviously ignores them.
+Otherwise your agent is likely to simply use their judgment in making decisions for you, rather than trying to make the decision you would make if you were able to do so for yourself.
+The advantage of having a combined document is that your agent will definitely have your wishes and it will be apparent to others if they obviously ignore them.
 On the other hand, there may be circumstances where others would interpret your wishes differently from your agent and it could create conflicts with health care providers if they were to see your wishes and disagree with your agent as to their interpretation.